manuelcugliari/covid-19/README.md

 # COVID-19 pandemic predictor

-This repository contains AI algos models for COVID-19 pandemic precition.
+This repository contains statistic models and ML algor for COVID-19 pandemic precition.

-The aim of the project is to provide an evolutable AI stack for COVID-19 pandemic precition and show the first results despite the limited public data available.
+The aim of the project is to provide an evolutable statistic and ML stack for COVID-19 pandemic precition and show the first results despite the limited public data available.

-The models used are ARIMA, RNN seq2seq, Prophet forecast and MLPRegressor.
+The models used are ARIMA, RNN seq2seq, Prophet forecast, MLPRegressor and Stannard growth curve.
 I use Keras and Tensorflow (tf-nightly-build).

 ## Setup